 You will be amazed at the variety and that many of them follow a freemium pricing model.
 This model means you can use them for free to get basic security features and upgrade to a paid license for access to more advanced options.

 Secure Sockets Layer (SSL) certificates help assure visitors that the website they’ve visited are who they claim to be.
 Phishing or scam sites often use similar domain names and designs to hoodwink visitors into believing they are legitimate.

 Without an SSL certificate to confirm identity, users can quickly tell that something is wrong with the site.
 In addition, SSL certificates also encrypt data transmitted between visitors and the website, ensuring that credentials are kept safe.

-If you’re running an online store, you want to be using an SSL certificate.
 However, commercial versions of them can be expensive.
 If you don’t have the budget for one, at the very least, consider using a free SSL certificate.

 Let’s Encrypt, for example, offers all websites free SSL certificates.
 It works with most hosting companies, with some going to the extent of automatic implementation for all domains under their purview.

 When released, applications are generally not bulletproof, and vulnerabilities appear over time.
 When this happens, software developers release patches or updates.
 Always ensure that the applications you are using for your eCommerce store are updated to the latest versions.

 Following this train of thought, choose the applications that you are going to operate wisely.
 Not all developers take equal care of their applications once they’ve been released.
 If you notice an app that hasn’t gotten an update for extended periods, consider swapping it out for another option.